 BEAR in mind...

-Moreover, HELCOM has published an easily accessible climate “fact sheets” for practitioners, decision makers and the public.
-Baltic Earth scientists will be part of the joint expert network on climate change by HELCOM and Baltic Earth (EN CLIME) which will be responsible for the scientific information of the fact sheets.
-EN CLIME will largely draw its information on BACC, BACC II and the BEAR reports.
+Moreover, HELCOM has published an easily accessible climate “Climate Change Fact Sheet” for practitioners, decision makers and the public.
+Baltic Earth scientists are part of the joint expert network on climate change by HELCOM and Baltic Earth (EN CLIME), which is responsible for the scientific information of the fact sheets.
+EN CLIME largely draws its information on BACC, BACC II and the BEAR reports.